Colour has always been important as it is associated with moods and feelings. In this article we will go through the meaning of the following colours:

 Yellow should not be used for a bedrooms as it is not a very restful colour.
 Yellow ranges from soft creamy butter to deep amber and is a friendly and inviting colour.
 Be careful with yellow as some stronger shades can enhance feelings of emotional distress.

 Purple was once reserved solely for nobility.
 The colour purple is sumptuous and elegant.
 Purple ranges from deep plum, mysterious mauve to cheerful windflowers shades.
-Purple can be overpowering, so try to tone it down with a light shade of purple, use it for a feature wall or just accessories your room.
+Purple can be overpowering, so try to tone it down with a light shade of purple, use it for a feature wall or just accessories for your room.

 The colour brown is also known as the ‘new’ neutral and with the various shades of taupe and beige brown, will look great with almost any colour.
 You could for example introduce a livelier colour for mental stimulation such as green or blue to compliment the brown.